 Prada’s SS26 Collection Proves Opposites Really Do Attract

-Tiny bra tops, puffy bloomers and leather opera gloves abound.
+Tiny bra tops, puffy bloomers and leather opera gloves abound under the theme “Body of Composition.”

 I haven’t been able to stop thinking about Prada Spring/Summer 2026.
-Yes, Miuccia Prada and Raf Simmons’ new collection only debuted a few hours ago, but still—as someone whose butterfly mind tends to wander and go off in tangents at the smallest distraction, I’m fully fixated.
-The collision of unexpected colorways (acidic green crashing into regal purple), the bra-tops reduced to the barest geometric slice, the puffy micro-bloomers, the leather opera gloves...all unfolded like a lesson on contrast taught by the most discerning professor.
-Opposites pulling toward each other has always been at the core of Prada’s vocabulary: intellect meeting instinct, primness meeting sensuality, even the concept of "ugly chic."
+Yes, Miuccia Prada and Raf Simons’ new collection only debuted a few hours ago, but still—as someone whose butterfly mind tends to wander and go off on tangents at the smallest distraction, I’m fully fixated.
+The collision of unexpected colorways (acidic green into amethyst!), the bra tops reduced to the barest geometric slice, the puffy micro-bloomers, the leather opera gloves!
+All of it unfolded like a lesson on contrast from the world’s utmost experts.
+After all, opposites pulling toward each other has always been at the core of Prada’s vocabulary: intellect meeting instinct, primness meeting sensuality, even the concept of "ugly chic."

-Just weeks earlier in New York, editors were fixated on a new conservatism on the runways: longer hemlines, buttoned-up silhouettes, the supposed death of the naked dress.
-Perhaps the pendulum swing towards of low-rise trousers baring washboard abs and sheer skirts offering cheeky glimpses was finally swinging the other way.
-But Prada and Simmons said: not so fast!
+Just weeks earlier in New York, editors were fixated on a new conservatism spotted on the runways: longer hemlines, buttoned-up silhouettes, the supposed death of the naked dress.
+Maybe it was a sign we’re all getting fatigued (again) of seeing chiseled abs jutting out over low-rise pants or perfect bums displayed cheekily under sheer skirts?
+But Prada and Simons said: not so fast!

 Prada